Key Points

-As the new manufacturing engineer for the stapler production line, you find yourself shifting through quality data to get a better understanding regarding the defect rates involved.
+As the new manufacturing engineer for the stapler production line, you find yourself shifting through quality data to get a better understanding of the defect rates involved.
 One of the reasons you were hired was to measure and analyze the failure rates and hunt down the root cause of any yield issues.

 Before trying to tackle the problem, you know that understanding the current state of the quality metrics is necessary to prove that your future work improved the situation.
-That means you need to know the DPU, or defects per unit.
+That means you need to know the DPU or defects per unit.
 Leadership believes there is a quality problem regarding the production line, but do the metrics support that belief?

 Defects per unit, commonly known as DPU, is a measurement representing the average number of defects that occur with each product unit.